neomatrix369/awesome-ai-ml-dl/examples/deepnetts/README.md

 $ time ./deepnetts-machine-1.0-with-dependencies-pgo --regression   # build using --pgo option using GraalVM EE
 ```

-You should see the same [Classification output](outputs/deepnetts-classification-example-output.txt) and [Regression output](outputs/deepnetts-regression-example-output.txt) as before.

 _Note: You will also notice it runs faster than the `jar` version, of course this could change when the dataset and/or other end-to-end training/evaluation flow changes (**no speed guaranutees**, it will depend on various factors)._